Atonbom/KimPyRaptor/NodeMCUV3_ESP8266_Serial_WiFi_Bridge.md

 2. Open the virtual COM port on your pc
 3. Run your python script or whatever you are using to communicate

+## I2C
+Here will be a tutorial about connecting an ESP8266 through I2C with the mBot